rominalodolo/JAVA1/README.md

     - A class can be changed as long as interface remains the same
 - (OO) Encapsulation encourages good OBJECT-ORIENTATED design.

+Void type methods can have return statements but they can't return any values.